-If you’re planning to start an e-commerce business or if you have one that has been running for quite a while now– you’re probably gonna say that the order management process is easy.
+If you’re planning to start an e-commerce business or if you have one that has been running for quite a while now, you’re probably gonna say that the order management process is easy.
 After all, it’s just processing the customer’s order.
 Where in you just have to confirm their purchase, check it with your inventory, pack it, and then ship it until they receive it.
-I say, for a few orders– that’s correct.
-But when your sales grow, channels multiply, more and more products are added to your inventory.
+I say, for a few orders, that’s correct.
+But when your sales grow, channels multiply, and more and more products will build up in your inventory.
 Not to mention that your customer base expands too.
 That’s when it’s going to be difficult.
 And I’m pretty sure those who are getting tons of orders per day would agree with me.

 Now, order management should be done correctly and with the extra mile.
 And it’s not just for handling a huge number of orders but also for the sake of growing your business.
-So, what should be done?
+So, what do we do?

 The Correct Basic Order Process

-I know you want the juice already but let’s check first if we have the same order process.
-Don’t worry this will help you understand what needs to be done.
+I know you want the juice already but let’s check first if we have the same order process:

 Customer Places Order with Payment Confirmed > Inventory / Warehouse Receives and Order Picked > Item Packed and Shipped > Order Delivered > Feedback Appreciation or Problem Resolution > Measure Efficiency.